 It will create cost of living anxiety for many people across the UK given how high energy bills are.
 New research by consumer watchdog Which? has shown many people have been leaving the heating off due to their budgets being squeezed by record inflation and high interest rates.

-But the Beasts from the East seen in 2018 and - to a slightly lesser extent - in 2021 showed us the true meaning of the word ‘cold’.
+This winter has seen several short, sharp cold snaps but has generally been milder-than-average.
+It has been a world away from the Beast from the East weather events seen in 2018 and - to a slightly lesser extent - in 2021, which showed us the true meaning of the word ‘cold’.
 They led to some of the worst wintry spells the UK had experienced in around a decade.

 What is a Beast from the East?

 According to the Met Office, a ‘Beast from the East’ is a weather event that sees cold air and, occasionally, intense snowy weather carried into the UK by easterly winds.
-This kind of event tends to take place between November and April.
+This kind of event can take place at any time between November and April.

-When high pressure lodges itself above Scandinavia, it exposes the UK to what is known as a polar continental air mass.
-This weather system sucks cold air from Eurasia (especially Russia’s Siberian region) and blasts it at the UK.
+When high pressure gets trapped above Scandinavia, it exposes the UK to what is known as a polar continental air mass.
+This weather system sucks cold air from Eurasia (especially Russia’s bitterly cold Siberian region) and blasts it at the UK.

 If this weather hits the UK via Germany or the Netherlands, it tends to bring about clear skies and icy, frosty conditions.
 But if it comes across the North Sea from the direction of Denmark or Norway (i.e. further north), it will pick up moisture and bring about heavy rain, sleet or snow - particularly in Eastern areas of Great Britain.

 In both scenarios, temperatures are likely to plummet to well-below freezing, remaining below zero even in daylight hours.

 Is a Beast from the East 2023 here?